Teal Pond Foundation

 -

 Relationship Building: Success likely depends on having an existing relationship with the Flint family or trustees.
-Organizations in Lincoln, MA or the greater Boston area may have better opportunities to connect with the foundation.
+Organisations in Lincoln, MA or the greater Boston area may have better opportunities to connect with the foundation.

 -